 Substrate – a materials surface in which an adhesive or other agent is in contact with and acted upon.

-Surface inhibition of cure – contamination of a platinum cured product by “poisons” found on a substrate, or oxygen inhibition of a peroxide cured system.
+Surface inhibition of cure – contamination of a platinum cured product by “poisons” found on a substrate from oxygen inhibition of a peroxide cured system.